 Coexistence of mcr-1 gene in plasmids with β-lactamase antimicrobial resistance genes and non-β-lactamase antimicrobial resistance genes in the MCRPEC isolates

-In addition, virulence genes (Enterotoxigenic E. coli and Shigatoxin-pruducing E. coli) of thirty-three MCRPEC isolates from clinical diagnostic were detected.
+Besides, virulence genes (Enterotoxigenic E. coli and Shigatoxin-pruducing E. coli) of thirty-three MCRPEC isolates from clinical diagnostic were detected.
 The results were shown in Table 3 of supplementary materials.
 Twenty-six (26/33, 78.8%) MCRPEC isolates were identified as pathogenic E. coli, of which twenty-two (22/26, 84.6%) isolates were identified as Enteroxigenic E. coli (ETEC), three (3/26, 11.5%) isolates were identified as Shigatoxin-pruducing E. coli (STEC), and one (1/26, 3.9%) isolate was both ETEC and STEC.
-Fifteen (15/22, 68.2%) ETEC isolates only carried STb gene, another part of ETEC isolates (7/22, 31.8%) carried STb and LT genes.
+Fifteen (15/22, 68.2%) ETEC isolates only carried STb gene, the rest of ETEC isolates (7/22, 31.8%) carried STb and LT genes.
 Three STEC isolates only carried stx2e gene.
 The ETEC/STEC isolate carried STb, LT and stx2e genes.